hellpig/SU-tools/README.md

 # SU-tools
-Many powerful tools for studying irreducible representations of SU(n), including making animations of hadron flavor-state multiplets.
+Many powerful tools for studying irreducible representations (irreps) of SU(n), including making animations of hadron flavor-state multiplets.

 ## Functions

-See top of su.py for how to import the following functions into Python 3!
+See the top of su.py for how to import the following functions into Python 3!

 The following powerful functions study irreps of SU(n>1)...
  * suf(L)  - given an irrep, finds all weights and their individual dimensions